Jubatian/xmburner/application_manual.rst

 It is possible to use XMBurner without defining sections, but it is recommended to set up sections for both DIAG and SAFE applications.

-- XMB_RO64_SECTION: This definition should be pointed to a section which covers the low 64 KBytes of the ROM.
+- XMB_RO64_SECTION: This definition may be pointed to a section which covers the low 64 KBytes of the ROM.
 It is used for certain data tables which can only be accessed in this region.
 By default this is the .progmem section which serves especially this purpose.

+- XMB_COMP_SECTION: If desired, this section may be pointed to a specific section where non-public XMBurner components should reside.
+You can share it with XMB_JUMP_SECTION if the linker preserves the order of objects passed on the command line for linking.

 - XMB_JUMP_SECTION: This definition should be pointed to 64 words before the largest valid power of 2 address of the ROM.
 This ensures that the jump